Boost

 that they are atomic.
 Named allocations

-use the recursive synchronization scheme defined by the internal mutex_family typedef defined of the memory
+use the recursive synchronization scheme defined by the internal mutex_family

-allocation algorithm template parameter (MemoryAlgorithm).
+allocation algorithm template parameter (MemoryAlgorithm

 That is, the mutex type used to synchronize named/unique allocations is